nmwitzig/nmwitzig.github.io/_pages/about.md

 I am a PhD student at the Johannes Gutenberg University in Mainz, Germany at [the chair of Daniel Schunk](https://www.public.economics.uni-mainz.de).

 My research is primarily in Behavioral Economics with a focus on structural (Bayesian) modeling of behavior, for example of cognitive processes underlying altruistic preferences or (behavioral) time allocation to tasks.
 I use machine learning in my research, for instance to predict when human chess players make mistakes or to estimate heterogeneous treatment effects in experiments.

-In a second line of research, I collaborate with computer scientists on interdisciplinary research related to fair and explainable AI.
+In a second line of research, I collaborate with computer scientists on interdisciplinary research related to fair and explainable AI as well as using AI methods for sustainability purposes.

 &nbsp;
 &nbsp;